 - 30% rating: “Occupational and social impairment with occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks (although generally functioning satisfactorily, with routine behavior, self-care, and conversation normal), due to such symptoms as depressed mood, anxiety, suspiciousness, panic attacks (weekly or less often), chronic sleep impairment, mild memory loss (such as forgetting names, directions, recent events).”

 - 10% rating: “Occupational and social impairment due to mild or transient symptoms which decrease work efficiency and ability to perform occupational tasks only during periods of significant stress, or; symptoms controlled by continuous medication.”

 - 0% rating: “A mental condition has been formally diagnosed, but symptoms are not severe enough either to interfere with occupational and social functioning or to require continuous medication.”

 A VA disability lawyer can help you build a compelling appeal that paints a picture of the full extent of your cognitive disorder, one which yields the highest possible rating.

+A lawyer near you specializing in disability claims for veterans is available to discuss your case if you are interested in learning more.
 You do not need to handle your cognitive disorder disability benefits appeal alone.
-Call (888) 392-5392 for a free case evaluation.
+Call for a free case evaluation.